Sheetal Agashe: Biography

-Early life and family: 1977–2005
+Early life and education: 1977–2005

 Agashe was born on 17 May 1977 in Pune, Maharashtra, into an aristocratic and entrepreneurial Chitpavan brahmin family of industrialist Dnyaneshwar Agashe of the Agashe gharana of Mangdari, and wife Rekha Gogte, of the Gogte gharana of Belgaum.

 Through her father, Agashe is a granddaughter of Chandrashekhar Agashe, a niece of Panditrao Agashe and Shakuntala Karandikar, a younger sister of Mandar and Ashutosh Agashe, of distant relation to Third Anglo-Maratha War general Bapu Gokhale, musician Ashutosh Phatak, historian Dinkar G. Kelkar, and scientist P. K. Kelkar.

 Through her mother, Agashe is a great-niece of B. M. Gogte, a first cousin to poet Rashmi Parekh, a descendant of the aristocratic Latey (Bhagwat) family, and of relation to Kokuyo Camlin head Dilip Dandekar, and academic Jyoti Gogte.

 Agashe grew up in Pune, where she attended Vidya Bhavan school.
 She then attended the Brihan Maharashtra College of Commerce where she acquired a B.Com degree, and was educated further at the University of Pune where she acquired an MBA in marketing and advertising.